-Since 2001 Amy has produced and/or directed more than 150 music videos, virals and brand films, as well as 20 short films including the award winning ‘The Fairweather Girl’ (2010) which screened at prominent children’s film festivals during 2012 including TIFF Kids and the Chicago International Children’s Film Festival.
-Her short film ‘A Little Bit Country’, had more than 30 screenings on the festival circuit in 2013/14, quickly followed by another short ‘Epitaph’, which has won support from Directors UK and Arri and was nominated for Best Writer at the 2013 Underwire Film Festival in London.
+Since setting up Angelic Films in 2001, Amy has produced and/or directed more than 150 music videos, virals and brand films, as well as 20 short films including the award winning ‘The Fairweather Girl’ (2010) which screened at TIFF Kids and the Chicago International Children’s Film Festival.
+Her short film ‘A Little Bit Country’, had more than 30 screenings on the festival circuit in 2013/14, quickly followed by another short ‘Epitaph’, which won support from Directors UK and Arri and was nominated for Best Writer at the 2013 Underwire Film Festival in London.
 Epitaph has also been picked up for sales & distribution by Film Marketing Services in LA whilst ‘The Fairweather Girl’ is represented for sales by FACETS in Chicago.

 Her first feature documentary, ‘Little Stars of Bethlehem’ for Elfin Productions was selected for the Breakthrough Strand at 2012 London UK Film Focus at the BFI, and is supported by Film Agency Wales.

 Amy is experienced working with children and young people in front of and behind the camera and often manages to draw complex, nuanced and affecting performances from her young actors.
 Many of her films deal with themes and ideas around childhood and growing up, but rarely from a ‘straight forwards’ perspective, preferring instead to take the outsiders view from the fringes of society.
-Her most recent film ‘Epitaph’ finds her working at the other end of the spectrum with a film that deals with ideas about regrets, old age and mortality, but once again with a darker and slanted world view.
 Regardless of subject matter, genre or style, all Amy’s films are in some way personal.
 She is an accomplished and multi-faceted filmmaker, and is as happy working with a full crew or self-shooting in a more low key ‘run n gun’ style.

-Amy is represented by Andrew Mills at JAB Management.
+Amy is represented for Drama & Film by Andrew Mills at JAB Management.